ufz/ogs-container-maker/README.md

 ### Build OGS from local git repo

-You can use the ogs-container-maker to build multiple container images from your current source code at once.
-The following commands will build (`-B`-parameter) 4 docker container (using one serial and 3 MPI-enabled configurations), convert them to Singularity image files (`-C`) and strip everything out but the runtime-requirements (`-R`).
-You can find the images in `_out/images`.
+You can use the ogs-container-maker to build a container image from your current source code on your host machine:

 ```
 virtualenv .venv